rollbear/trompeloeil/docs/reference.md

 #### <A name="eq"/>**`eq(`** *value* **`)`**

 Used in the parameter list of an [expectation](#expectation) to match a value equal to the one provided.
-Typically used when matching a pointer rather than an actual value, even though that is allowed.
+By default it matches any parameter type that supports `operator==()` with the value, but an explicit type can be specified if needed for disambiguation.

 Example:
 ```Cpp